fatma-hassanein/BostonAirBNB_Dataset_Analysis/blog.md

 ![figure_2](https://github.com/fatma-hassanein/BostonAirBNB_Dataset_Analysis/blob/main/images/figure2.png?raw=true)

-It shows that the occupation increased during almost the same months that the prices increased which is near the Holidays season and during the Winter.
+It shows that the occupation decrease during almost the same months that the prices increased.
-This indicates that Boston is one of the targeted destinations during Winter and Holidays season.
+This indicates one of two conclusions, either that Boston is not one of the targeted destinations during Winter and Holidays season or the increase in the prices during this time affected the reservation using AirBNB and the renters used another way to find a resident in the city.

+A significant finding as well is that the occupation in Boston is almost 50% on average throughout the year so this make us question the reason for that and study another aspects in the residence.

-In my next three questions, I wanted to figure out the aspects that can affect or be affected by the price so I made some analysis to study some of the properties in the dataset and correlate its relation to the price if needed.
+In my next three questions, I wanted to figure out the aspects that can affect the price or the renters satisfaction and their willingness to rent in Boston.
+So, I made some analysis to study some of the properties in the dataset and correlate its relation to the price if needed.

 #### *Q3.
 What is the most used cancelation policy in Boston ?*